magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-sortable.md

 Where:

-- `#sortable` is the selector of the block element for which Sortable is initialized.
+- `#sortable` is the selector of the block element where Sortable is initialized.

 The following example shows a PHTML file using the script: